GE2025: PSP to contest Kebun Baru, Marymount and Pioneer SMCs

 NEW FACE "FAMILIAR" IN PIONEER

-Over at Pioneer SMC, PSP chairman and founder Tan Cheng Bock visited a coffee shop at 651 Jurong West St 61, along with Mr Lim Cher Hong, who previously contested in the single-seat during the 2020 General Election, and new faces Ms Stephanie Tan and Mr Sani Ismail.
+Over in Pioneer, PSP chairman and founder Tan Cheng Bock led a walkabout at a coffee shop in Jurong West, joined by Mr Lim Cher Hong – who previously contested there – and newcomers Stephanie Tan and Sani Ismail.

-Both Mr Lim and Ms Tan have been walking the ground in Pioneer, said Dr Tan, adding that the party would decide who to field in the single-seat closer to or on Nomination Day.

-“At the moment, we are looking at these three (SMCs), but it doesn’t preclude us from going into the others also,” he noted.

-“But we have to be realistic.
-We work within our means and also our capabilities.”

-When asked about PSP’s chances in Pioneer, Dr Tan said the party is “always very positive”.
+Describing Pioneer as “smack in the centre” of PSP's target West region, Dr Tan said the party is "very positive" about its chances in the constituency.

-“We will try to of course better what we did last time,” he added.
+“We will try to of course better what we did last time,” he said.

 In 2020, PAP’s Patrick Tay won 61.98 per cent of the votes in Pioneer SMC, beating Mr Lim.